Improving your credit

 In October 2017, new rules for reverse mortgages went into law.
 They came about with the increase of retirees among baby boomers.
 Here are some of the regulations for homeowners who wish to take advantage of reverse mortgages:

-- Borrowers can sell their house and buy a new one with a reverse mortgage if they make a 30%-50% down payment.
-Borrowers get to earn equity on the house but do not have to make house payments or pay taxes on the increased equity.
+Borrowers can sell their house and buy a new one with a reverse mortgage if they make a 30%-50% down payment.
+Borrowers get to earn equity on the house but do not have to make house payments on the increased value.